What Black Fret Does

 I’m a musician.
 Can I volunteer?

-Yes but it’s important to understand that any musicians who is volunteering will be asked to resign as a volunteer if they accept an invitation to become a Nominee.
-Please understand that volunteers have strict rules about ways they can lobby members for votes and violation of those rules can result in your band being excluded from current and future nominations.
+Yes, but it’s important to understand that any musician who is volunteering will be asked to resign as a Volunteer if they accept an invitation to become a Nominee.
+Volunteers have strict rules about ways they can lobby members for votes and violation of those rules can result in exclusion from current and future nominations.

 Questions About Attendance at Events